 The highest amount of care benefit is of 213 euros per month.
 Although it is reserved for persons in highest need of support, it is never enough to legally employ a full-time assistant.
 As the result, care jobs remain the responsibility of the family, or residential care institutions, despite the deinstitutionalisation policy promoted by the state.

-The amount of a disability pension for a person with a disability belonging to the so-called first group (80-100% ‘incapacity to work’) is 102 euros per months.
+The amount of a disability pension for a person with a disability belonging to the so-called first group (80-100% ‘incapacity to work’) is 102 euros per month.
 This amount is significantly lower than the minimum wage of 380 euros per month, and even lower than the living wage set at 129 euros per month.

 Proposed recommendations: